wp-plugins/trackable-social-share-icons/readme.txt

 == Changelog ==

+= 1.2 =
+* Added security fix regarding permissions
+* Minor text fixes

 = 1.1 =
-* Added Google +1 buttons with ability to either have baloon, inline, or no annotations
+* Added Google +1 buttons with ability to either have balloon, inline, or no annotations
 * Added ability to change Show Support text and link color

 = 1.0 =